decargroup/ifo_gazebo/README.md

     roslaunch ifo_gazebo ifo_empty_world.launch

 The PX4 app should be running in the terminal, and the Gazebo GUI should have started, displaying a single quadcopter located at the origin.
 You can run `rostopic list` and you should see a large list of topics.
+You can see it in action by typing

+    commander takeoff

+in the same terminal you used to type the previous command (the one with all the PX4 printout).
+Watch the quadcopter take off and immediately land!
+You can also open a second terminal and type `rostopic echo /mavros/local_position/pose` to view the state estimate in real time.